Tomboy: Late 20th century

-Beginning 21st century

-Sebastian Zulch of Bustle argued that since the term tomboy implicitly associates a behavior to masculine gender and reminds the societal expectation for girls, its use could be considered condescending and sexist.

 Psychobehavioral aspects

 Child development

 Tomboy is often a phase of gender presentation in childhood.
-It is not a true indicator of sexual orientation or future gender display.
+It is not an indicator of sexual orientation or future gender display.

 Tomboy can be seen as a phase of gender presentation in adolescence.
-Some parents might be concerned by the lack of femininity in their child but the tomboy phase is, in fact, crucial to physical development between the ages of 8 and 13, according to Joseph Lee, the playground movement advocate in 1915.
 Some girls start to embrace femininity as age increases while some persist to be tomboys in adulthood.

 Psychologists speculate that childhood tomboy behavior results from a young child's innate curiosity combined with family dynamics and imposed societal gender roles and behavioral customs.
-The preference of athletics and masculine clothing can be explained by adolescent tomboys' curiosity about outdoors and physical games, by which comfortable clothing such as pants and jersey helps to facilitate their physical engagement.
-A 2002 study suggests that some girls are "born tomboys" because of the higher testosterone levels of the mother during pregnancy.
-Being a childhood tomboy does not determine one's sexual orientation or life-long gender presentation.
+The preference of athletics and masculine clothing can be explained by adolescent tomboys' curiosity about outdoors and physical games, by which comfortable clothing such as pants and t-shirts help to facilitate their physical engagement.
+A 2002 study suggests that some girls may be "born tomboys" because of the higher testosterone levels of the mother during pregnancy.
+Being a childhood tomboy does not influence or indicate a girl's eventual sexual orientation or life-long gender presentation.